Josh-Owen/Wrap-Content-TabLayout/README.md

 ### Library Overview

-WrapContentTabLayout contains all of the functionality available in the native [TabLayout](https://developer.android.com/reference/com/google/android/material/tabs/TabLayout) widget with the addition of two additional properties:
+WrapContentTabLayout contains all of the functionality available in the native [TabLayout](https://developer.android.com/reference/com/google/android/material/tabs/TabLayout) widget with the addition of two additional attributes:

 #### wrapSelectedTabs

-This widget attribute takes an array of integers which can either be located from a projects resource file or via data binding.
+This widget attribute accepts an array of integers which can either be located in a projects resource file or via data binding.

 ##### XML Layout: